blackmann/go-gurl/README.md

-# gurl
+# go-gurl

 TUI `curl` as a personal replacement of Postman.
-Postman just feels very overbloated in appearance and as a program.
+Postman just feels overly bloated in appearance and as a program.

 > I'm working on this while learning Go.